commonhaus/foundation/policies/trademark-policy.md

 > [!TIP]
 > This policy applies to all CF and CF project Marks whether they are registered or not.

-This policy covers all trademarks and service marks associated with the Commonhaus Foundation, collectively referred to as “Marks.”
+This policy covers all [trademarks and service marks](#what-is-a-trademark) associated with the Commonhaus Foundation, collectively referred to as "Marks".
 This includes:

 - **Word Marks:** Names of the Commonhaus Foundation and any projects under our umbrella.
 - **Logos:** The official Commonhaus Foundation logo and the logos of individual projects.